richmahn/en_tn/1sa/front/intro.md

 #### What are curses, as found in 1 Samuel and elsewhere? ####

-A curse is a strong statement a person makes to cause a divine being or demonic being to punish someone or something.
+A curse is a strong statement a person makes to cause bad things to happen to the person or thing being cursed.
 A curse usually has this pattern: "May God do so to you, and even more, if you hide anything from me of all the words that he spoke to you" (1 Sam.
 3:17).
 Other instances of curses in 1 and 2 Samuel are found in 1 Sam 14:44; 20:13; 25:22; 2 Sam 3:9, 35; and 19:13.
 The translator should represent a curse in the project language in as strong a way as possible.

 #### How is the name "Israel" used in the Bible? ####